Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at

 Most events in the selected \ZV and \ZH candidate samples come from \Zjets production.
 A genuine \Z boson decaying into $\Pell\Pell$, along with a high-\pt merged jet or dijet pair, may easily yield a signal-like combination, even though the jets do not originate from a boson decay.
 The features of the \Zjets background are studied using simulated samples.
 The limited number of simulated events remaining in the \PQb-tagged categories results in sizable statistical fluctuations in the predicted distributions of the diboson mass \mZV and \mZH for this background.
 It has been observed, however, that within simulation uncertainties, the shape of the \Zjets mass distribution is the same for events with and without \PQb-tagged jets.
 Therefore, the \Zjets shapes in the \PQb-tagged categories are described using the \mZV and \mZH shapes obtained from the simulation without making any \PQb tag requirements.

-The modeling of the \Zjets background is derived from data.
+The modeling of the \Zjets background is obtained from simulation and corrected using data.
 In the final fit to the data, the \Zjets background normalization in the signal region, SR1 or SR2, is constrained by the observed yield in the SB.
 The shape of the \Zjets mass distribution is determined from the simulation, with a correction applied to improve the agreement with the data in the SB region.
 A linear function depending on one single parameter $s$, $\corr(\mZX, s) = 1 + s (\mZX - 500\GeV) / (500\GeV)$, is sufficient to make the invariant mass distributions agree within their uncertainties.
 This procedure is applied independently to each boosted/resolved and untagged/tagged category.